-FILES WITH NONUNIQUE BITFILE IDS THAT CAN BE AUTOMATICALLY CORRECTED There are 1 bitfile IDs in this error class.
+FILES WITH NONUNIQUE BITFILE IDS THAT CAN BE AUTOMATICALLY CORRECTED

 01. There are 1 migrated user files for which no good data copies can be found.

 02. 1 migrated user files and their database entries will all be given new bitfile IDs.